GameBlast23 update: putting spare time to positive use

 It also lets you meet so many lovely people.
 Thanks to Liam, Jacob and Maddy from SpecialEffect for looking after us throughout the day, and to fellow volunteers Jonathan and Omar (who kindly allowed me to use his photographs below) for making it fun.
 And hello to Tom from Godolphin Games who was on a nearby stand for Unknown Number, and to Charles from Comfortably Adventurous who stopped by to find out more about the BubbleBlasters project.

 The next event I’m taking part in for the charity is GameBlast23, the perfect way to do what we love and have a positive effect on the lives of others at the same time.
 On a dedicated weekend at the event of February every year, hundreds of gamers and developers from all over the UK come together online to take part in extended gaming sessions.
-The aim is to raise funds and as much awareness as possible for SpecialEffect so the team can continue their amazing work free of charge.
+The aim is to raise funds and as much awareness as possible for SpecialEffect so the team

 Since the first event in 2014, we’ve done all sorts of things for the marathon: 24-hour and more streams, video games every day for 50 days, embarrassing dares on Twitch and Pokémon costumes (which Pete vows never to repeat).
 This time around though we need to come up with something extra special for GameBlast’s tenth anniversary on 24 to 26 February 2023.
 The good news is that we’ve recently started working on an idea, and will reveal more details in the next update towards the end of November.